Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Zhu Di even once promised his second son to be the future crown prince until his first son, Zhu Gaochi (1378 — 1425), had a brilliant and brave boy named Zhu Zhanji.

-Afterward, Zhu Di decided to give the throne to his first son Zhu Gaochi and started to raise his favorite grandson Zhu Zhanji as the heir of the Ming Empire.
+Afterward, Zhu Di decided to give the throne to his first son Zhu Gaochi, and started to raise his favorite grandson Zhu Zhanji as the heir of the Ming Empire.

 Forbidden City the Imperial Palace of the Ming Dynasty, Photo from the Official Site of Palace Museum.

-Emperor Zhu Di sent the most intelligent officials to teach him literature and politics.
 He took Zhu Zhanji along in the Northern Expedition War against the Mongolian regimes to teach him military knowledge from the frontline.

 On the battlefield, Zhu Zhanji showed great courage and talent as a warrior and commander, which impressed his grandfather even more.

 During this period, his uncle Zhu Gaoxu still coveted the throne and incited frame-ups and assassinations.
-Hence, Zhu Zhanji always stayed alert and well-protected his father and himself.

 Beacon Towers on Ming Dynasty Great Wall in Jinshanling Section, Photo by Gucheng.

-After Emperor Zhu Di passed away, Zhu Zhanji became the crown prince when his father, Zhu Gaochi, ascended to the throne as the Emperor Renzong of Ming.
+After Emperor Zhu Di passed away, Zhu Zhanji became the crown prince when his father, Zhu Gaochi, ascended to the throne as Emperor Renzong of Ming.

 His father was a very kind emperor who had published many benevolence policies; those who were executed or expelled because of their opponents to Emperor Zhu Di’s snatching of the throne were all recognized as loyal and honorable, such as scholar Fang Xiaoru.